Licensing criteria for centre-based ECE services

 'Service curriculum’ means all of the experiences, interactions, activities and events – both direct and indirect, planned and spontaneous - that happen at the service.
 Teaching practices including planning, assessment, and evaluation form part of the service curriculum.

 ‘Specified agency’ means any government agency or statutory body that an early childhood education and care service is required to notify if there is a serious (or as defined) injury, illness, incident or allegation.
-This may include but is not limited to: the New Zealand Police; the Ministry of Health; Child, Youth and Family; WorkSafe New Zealand; and the Teaching Council.
+This may include but is not limited to: the New Zealand Police; the Ministry of Health; Oranga Tamariki; WorkSafe New Zealand; and the Teaching Council of Aotearoa New Zealand.

 'Tempering Valve' A tempering valve is a safety device fitted by a plumber designed to provide water to taps at a consistently controlled temperature.
 It works by mixing hot and cold water between the hot water source and the outlet.